-Located in the westernmost part of Gümüşhane province, Kelkit is one of the Eastern Black Sea's gateways to Central Anatolia , both geographically and historically .
+Located in the westernmost part of Gümüşhane province, Kelkit is one of Black Sea's gateways to Central Anatolia , both geographically and historically .
 Located approximately 80 kilometers from the provincial capital, Gümüşhane, the district takes its name from the Kelkit Stream, which flows through it.
 With its fertile agricultural lands, rich historical fabric, and developed rural culture, Kelkit is one of the region's most important settlements and also the district with the largest area and population in Gümüşhane.

 History